Hopman Cup: Format

-In 2019 for the 31st edition of the tournament, a record crowd of 14,064 witnessed the 2019 Hopman Cup match between United States and Switzerland.
-Roger Federer and Belinda Bencic won, with Federer becoming the first player to win the tournament three times.
-He and Belinda Bencic became the first pairing to successfully defend the title, having won it the previous year.
-The Hopman Cup was not held in 2020 it was replaced with the newly created ATP Cup.
-ITF president David Haggerty later announced the tournament would return in 2021.
-After the tournament was unable to be held in 2021, he announced it would return in 2022 instead.
-In July 2021, it was announced that the tournament would return, and will be played in Nice in 2023.

 Telecasts

 The Hopman Cup was originally broadcast by the Seven Network until 1994, then by the Australian Broadcasting Corporation (1995–2010).
 From 2011, a five-year deal to broadcast the competition was signed by Network Ten, a deal that ended abruptly in November 2013.
 The Seven Network's 7mate channel subsequently picked up the telecasting rights.
 The Nine Network broadcast the tournament in 2019.
+In 2025, the official broadcaster was SuperTennis TV.